 Before 2003, the building was Glenorchy Church, but is now one of the capital’s premier five star properties.

-You can walk to the Royal MIle in around a quarter-of-an-hour from here.
-There’s plenty of reasons to stay on site too, including a lounge with a fire pit and a fine glass-walled restaurant.
+You can walk to the Royal MIle in around 15 minutes from here.
+I think there are plenty of reasons to stay on site too, including a lounge with a fire pit and a fine glass-walled restaurant.

 Book a suite and you may also enjoy drams of whisky, a lounge area, a balcony and views over the gardens and the city beyond.